Adjective-Object/silent-falls-wiki/pages/The Disappearance of Zeke Kamiski, Session 1.md

   Zeke looks over his shoulder at a payphone.
 Was that always there?
   Curious, he goes over to answer it. he raises the receiver to his ear, and disappears.
+  The last thing we see is the receiver hanging from the cord.
+- ## Town Creation
+  After tossing the dice, we created this outline for the town -
+- ## Character Creation
+	-
+-